New Theatre Royal: Frank Matcham

 The continued success of the theatre led Boughton to decide to enlarge the stage and he engaged Frank Matcham to renovate the building and build a 65 ft stage in 1900.

 Matcham was arguably the greatest theatre architect in UK history.
 His buildings are loved by a variety of artistes as the ideal place to perform.
-He built over a hundred and fifty theatres across the country including the Tower Ballroom Blackpool, Sadlers Wells and the London Palladium, his greatest success.
-(The exact number is not known as much of the Matcham archive was destroyed in the WW2 bombing of London.)
+He built over a hundred and fifty theatres across the country including the Tower Ballroom, Blackpool, Sadler's Wells Theatre and the London Palladium, his greatest success.
 A brilliant and innovative architect, Matcham perfected increasingly larger floors of seating without supporting pillars, shaped to allow full view of the stage from all seats.
 He developed 'raked' stages (built at an incline toward the audience) to improve vision from the upper circle and gods, and decorative mouldings and shaped frontage to the balcony fronts that encouraged better acoustics.
 Matcham constructed the stage and auditorium area to form a natural bell chamber to project and amplify.
 Comedian Jimmy Tarbuck has said of the Palladium that you can "feel the sound roll around the theatre".
 Matcham's genius was to create palaces of entertainment which were not only opulent and beautiful but efficient and intimate both for audience and performer.

 Matcham enlarged the Theatre Royal stage, rebuilt the dress circle and modified the upper circle and added a cast iron conservatory to the front of the building to allow more patrons into the dress and upper circle bars.
 The Theatre Royal stage featured a "run-on" or "stage-roller", a large treadmill that allowed horses and vehicles to appear to move on stage.
 It was a feature of the annual pantomime and it is believed that two racing chariots appeared in a production of Ben Hur shortly after the renovation.

 Boughton's success led him to engage Matcham to build two more theatres in Portsmouth, the Prince's Theatre in Lake Road and Kings Theatre in Southsea.
 The Kings opened in 1907 and is still operating.
 The Princes Theatre was of a similar structure to the Theatre Royal with a similar cast iron conservatory.
 It was destroyed in a daylight bombing raid on the city in 1942 during a children's cinema matinee.
 The three theatres constituted the Portsmouth Theatres Company with a common repertory troupe.

-Other surviving Phipps-Matcham theatres include the Tivoli Aberdeen.